-Each county DA's office decides which types of cases it will or will not recommend for sentencing, and has its own process for screening cases.
+Each county DA's office decides which types of cases it will or will not recommend for recall and resentencing, and has its own process for screening cases.
 Some DAs actively recommend certain types of cases for resentencing and other DAs might not recommend any cases at all.
-You cannot petition to court to force the DA to make a referral.
+You cannot petition a court to force the DA to make a referral.
 If you want information or advice about whether you can get a DA recommendation, contact the public defender's office for the county where you were sentenced.
 Alternatively, you could try contacting the attorney who represented you at sentencing in your criminal appeal.
+Please note that we do not recommend submitting a § 1172.1 application for relief, or a c-file release, through a DA's or other attorney's web portal or website, as you may waive (give up) important rights by doing so.